 Margins matter.
 The more FirstEnergy

-Unfortunately, that table doesn't tell us much about where FirstEnergy has been, or where it's going.
+Unfortunately, a look at the most recent numbers doesn't tell us much about where FirstEnergy has been, or where it's going.
 A company with rising gross and operating margins often fuels its growth by increasing demand for its products.
 If it sells more units while keeping costs in check, its profitability increases.
-Conversely, a company with gross margins that inch downward over time is often losing out to competition and possibly engaging in a race to the bottom on prices.
+Conversely, a company with gross margins that inch downward over time is often losing out to competition, and possibly engaging in a race to the bottom on prices.
 If it can't make up for this problem by cutting costs -- and most companies can't -- then both the business and its shares face a decidedly bleak outlook.

 Here's the margin picture for FirstEnergy over the past few years.